 WHAT IS THE APPLICATION PROCESS FOR EACH OPPORTUNITY (PROOF-OF-CONCEPT AND TRANSITION-TO-SCALE)?

 PROOF OF CONCEPT (POC): Applications will be accepted over a three-month period between January 21, 2025 and April 24, 2025.

-The final application deadline for POC applications is on April 24th, 2025, at 2 pm ET.
+The application deadline for proof-of-concept applications is on April 24th, 2025, at 2 pm ET.